 Many companies including Salesforce talk about a customer revolution, meaning the unprecedented power customers have to choose, to speak, to influence, to detract, and to shop elsewhere if they are not happy.
 This power demands new tools and techniques spanning marketing, sales, and support.

 Look at why you are winning or losing customers.
-What are customers saying about you in social media.
+What are customers saying about you on social media?
 How, where, and how regularly are you engaging your customers?
 Where do you need to apply technology to achieve a closer connection with your customers?

 3. Partner/ Indirect Channels Management

 Many manufacturers sell through networks of partners and not directly to the public.
 Relying on indirect channels to sell on your behalf means manufacturers need to stay close to their partners; they need to do all the following: